-The TE 81 Single Station Fuel Lubricity Test Rig is a simplified version of the TE 90 Multi-Station Reciprocating Tribometer.
+The TE 81 Bench-top Reciprocating Tribometer is a single station version of the TE 90 Multi-Station Reciprocating Tribometer.
 It incorporates a test station with heater pad.
 Load is applied via servo pneumatic actuator (formerly, manually, by means of dead weights).

 The moving specimen is mounted in a carrier.
 A number of different geometries can be accommodated by using a range of simple clamping fixtures.

 The stroke length is altered manually by changing the cams.
-Five cams are provided as standard allowing strokes to be set from 1 to 5 mm in 1 mm increments.
+Five cams are provided as standard allowing strokes to be set from 0 to 5 mm in 1mm increment.

-The moving specimen is loaded against the fixed specimen through a dead weight loading yoke, which transmits a normal force directly onto the moving specimen, through a needle roller cam follower on the moving specimen carrier.
+The moving specimen is loaded against the fixed specimen through a loading yoke, incorporating a servo controlled pneumatic cylinder, which transmits the normal force directly onto the moving specimen by means of a ball and socket connection between yoke and reciprocating head.

 The fixed specimen is located in a stainless steel reservoir.
 The reservoir is clamped to a block that is heated by two electrical resistance elements and the temperature is monitored by a thermocouple located in the centre of the reservoir 2 mm below the surface.